mcmtilman/DancingLinks/README.md

 # dlx
-Swift implementations of Knuth's Dancing Links algorithm
+Swift implementations of Knuth's *Dancing Links* algorithm.

+One implementation uses classes to represent the nodes.
+The other (and faster) algorithm is struct based.